+Reg. no STYR 2022/1119

+Working Committee of the Faculty Board

+Regulations for third-cycle education at the Faculties of Humanities and Theology

+Adopted by the Working Committee of the Faculty Board 11 May 2022, item 199

+1. INTRODUCTION

-(cf HT 2009/34, HT 2010/75 and HT 2011/455) Regulations for third-cycle education at the Faculties of Humanities and Theology Adopted by the Working Committee of the Faculty Board 8 April 2009, item 54 Amended 7 April 2010, item 245, 30 November 2011, item 596 and by a decision from the Dean 20 November 2015 1.
-INTRODUCTION The present document constitutes the regulations for third-cycle education at the Faculties of Humanities and Theology.
-The regulations comply with the Swedish Higher Education Act and the Swedish Higher Education Ordinance (HEO), and are based on the Lund University Admission Rules for Third-Cycle Education, the Regulations for Third-Cycle Education at Lund University, and the faculties' delegation rules.
+The present document constitutes the regulations for third-cycle education at the Faculties of Humanities and Theology.
+The regulations comply with the Swedish Higher Education Act and the Swedish Higher Education Ordinance (HEO), and are based on the Lund University Admission Rules for Third-Cycle Education, the Regulations for Third-Cycle Education at Lund University, and the rules of procedure and delegation at the Faculties of Humanities and Theology.
 The present document replaces all previous versions of the regulations for third-cycle education.

+Third-cycle education at national graduate schools is sometimes subject to other provisions that complement these regulations.

+2. ORGANISATION

-Third-cycle education at national graduate schools is sometimes subject to other provisions that replace or complement these regulations.
-2. ORGANISATION 2.1 Faculty Board Through its Research Programmes Board, the Faculty Board is responsible for third-cycle education at the faculties, and - is responsible for determining the subjects in which third-cycle education is to be offered, and the number of study places; - is to regularly investigate the access and need of supervisors; - is responsible for admission to third-cycle programmes; - is responsible for general syllabi and individual study plans and courses offered in the third cycle; - is to provide training for supervisors.
+2.1 Faculty Board

+Through its Research Programmes Board, the Faculty Board is responsible for third-cycle education at the faculties, and

+- is responsible for determining in which subjects the third-cycle education is to be offered, and the number of study places; - is to regularly investigate the access and need of supervisors; - is responsible for admission to third-cycle programmes; - is responsible for general syllabi and individual study plans and courses offered in the third cycle; - is to provide training for supervisors.

-2.2 Responsibilities of the departments The Faculty Board determines at which department the doctoral student is to have their primary place of work.
+2.2 Responsibilities of the departments

+The Faculty Board determines at which department the doctoral student is to have their primary place of work.
 The head of department is to appoint a principal supervisor and other supervisors1.
 The head of department holds the overall financial responsibility for that department, alongside the responsibility for ongoing work environment management, with regard to both physical and mental health.

 The principal supervisor, in consultation with the other supervisors, is responsible for regularly monitoring and guiding the doctoral student in their work, and to implement measures if it does not progress as intended.
 The work and the follow-up of the individual study plan are central in this process.
 In consultation with other supervisors, the principal supervisor is particularly responsible for making sure that the choice and delimitations of the topic of the thesis are realistic with regard to the allotted time of the study programme.

+3. ADMISSION TO THIRD-CYCLE EDUCATION: APPLICATION, PROCESSING AND DECISION

+3.1 Qualifications

-3. ADMISSION TO THIRD CYCLE EDUCATION: APPLICATION, PROCESSING AND DECISION 3.1 Qualifications The requirements for admission to third cycle courses and study programmes are that the applicant meets the general and specific entry requirements.
-1 The faculties' delegation rules A person meets the general entry requirements if he or she has been awarded a second-cycle qualification, has satisfied the requirements for courses comprising at least 240 credits, of which at least 60 credits were awarded in the second cycle, or has acquired substantially equivalent knowledge in some other way in Sweden or abroad.2 The specific entry requirements are decided by the Research Programmes Board by delegation of the Faculty Board by including them in the general syllabus of the respective subjects.3 The funding requirement means that a higher education institution may only admit an applicant to third cycle courses and study programmes who has been appointed to a doctoral studentship or awarded a doctoral grant (however, see Section 4.1 below).
-The Research Programmes Board (by delegation of the Faculty Board) may, however, admit applicants who have some other form of funding for their studies if it considers that the funding can be guaranteed during the entire period of study.4 Read more in Section 4: Funding for third-cycle studies.
+The requirements for admission to third-cycle courses and study programmes are that the applicant meets the general and specific entry requirements.

+1 The faculties' delegation rules

+A person meets the general entry requirements if he or she has been awarded a second-cycle qualification, has satisfied the requirements for courses comprising at least 240 credits, of which at least 60 credits were awarded in the second cycle, or has acquired substantially equivalent knowledge in some other way in Sweden or abroad.2

+Specific entry requirements are set out in the general syllabus of the respective subjects.3

+The funding requirement means that a higher education institution may only admit an applicant to third-cycle courses and study programmes who will be offered a doctoral position.
+The Research Programmes Board (by delegation of the Faculty Board) may, however, admit applicants who have some other form of funding for their studies if it considers that the funding can be guaranteed during the entire period of study.
+A Read more in Section 4: Funding for third-cycle studies.